chautong/nlp_copy/0.setup/README.md

 # Use Jupyter notebooks

 That's it!
-Whenever you're ready to use a Jupyter notebook in this setup, open up the terminal and navigate to the folder containing the notebook; then activate the anlp environment to access these libraries and start up the notebook:
+Whenever you're ready to use a Jupyter notebook in this setup, open up the terminal and navigate to the folder containing the notebook; then activate the intronlp environment to access these libraries and start up the notebook:

 ```sh
 source activate intronlp